TRAVEL HEALTH ADVICE

 - Up-to-date copies of immunisation records, therefore reducing the need for repeat immunisations;

 - Immunisations which are available on the NHS.
 These are:-

 Combined Hepatitis A and Typhoid – first dose (2nd dose is Hepatitis A alone)

 Tetanus, Diphtheria and Polio if course not already completed

-Please make an appointment with the nurse if you require immunisations as early as you possibly can as appointments with the nurse are not always easily available.
+If you require travel immunisations, please make an appointment with the nurse as early as you possibly can as appointments with the nurse are not always easily available.

 Please make a telephone appointment with the GP if you require anti-malaria medication.